WJohnM18/PatchableRouterManager/README.txt

 Patchable Router Manager Description
 ==============================

-Project Description:
 	A Command Line application that will take in a CSV file of router data and display the routers that can be patched, which is determined by the following criteria: